 A gift of “falling” into the fourth class was that I learned that class is just another social construct.
 Identifying with classes takes away power.
 In a way, realizing that I’d fallen to the bottom has helped me fall right through the system.
 I see how transcending the system is freeing.
 “Our humanity runs far deeper than any mere socialization” 11

 The Culture of Make Believe takes us through the destruction of our humanity, and shows us how it is an insatiable force that we all help to feed.
 It walks us through the darkest shadows of our civilization.
 It is haunting.
 Yes, it needs to be a long book.
 If I had suspicions that corporations controlled the way we think and relate to ourselves and the planet, I am sure of it now.
-The size and heft of the book a poetic metaphor!
+The size and heft of the book is poetic metaphor!
 This is not light reading.

 Many of us are finding ourselves plummeting through the class system as our economic system falters.
 We are learning the hard way that constant consumption is not a sustainable way to live as we lose our homes while corporations are being “bailed out.”
 Instead of conquering lands “out there”, we are conquering ourselves.
 We are reducing, reusing, and recycling because we have no choice.
 More and more of us are running out of things to lose.